YousefHanafy-SW-ENG/YousefHanafy-SW-ENG/README.md

 - 👋 Hi, I’m @YousefHanafy-SW-ENG

-- graduated from Faculaty of Computer Science Future University in Egypt and
+- graduated from Faculaty of Computer Science Future University in Egypt

 - With a passion for software engineering, I made the decision to follow a road map or career path that will make me part of those who will lead the future of technology in the world in the next few years.